dannyadkins/anychat/DESIGN.md

 Options:

 1. Each message has a parentId corresponding to the previous message.
+Fetch most recent.

 - Cons:

-  - doesn't handle parallel messages, e.g. if I have 5 messages from different branches but no joint parent, which ones do I show?
+  - doesn't handle parallel messages, e.g. if I have 5 messages from different branches but no joint parent is loaded in the first "page", which ones do I show?
 To fix, I would have to keep sending requests for parents, which would be extremely slow.

-2. Each message has a parentId corresponding to where the branching occurred.

-- Critical flaw:
-  - when you create a branch on an otherwise unbranched thread, you have to let all the messages in that thread know that they now are part of a branch.
-Basically, all messages that come after X (the fork) need to now have parentId=forkMessageId.
-That's a second request, which makes it slower (but can be done async?).

-3. Always show from the original branch first (fetch most recent X messages where parentId=null)
+2. Always show from the original branch first (fetch most recent X messages where parentId=null).
+Each parent has numChildren.
+Other branches are loaded upon request.

 - Cons:
   - if a different branch is fresher or longer, it still doesn't get shown.
 Bad UX.
   - data is a bit weird: e.g. main branch messages don't have a parentId but branched ones do
   - if you toggle to a different branch, it will have to load the whole branch down to the leaf.
 This seems expected, it just might be bad if the branch is massive.

-I chose `Approach #3`.
+I chose `Approach #2`.
 If the user wants to keep the UI state by seeing the branch they're currently on, this can just be cached locally for them.
 Otherwise, loading the original branch seems natural.
 This is currently implemented in `ChatContainer` and `useChat`.
 It works great!

 # API